 - Social engineering testing focuses on assessing the security awareness of an organization's employees.
 Testing styles include fake phone calls, emails, websites and pseudo-malware.

 - Extrusion testing, a form of penetration testing, determines how easily sensitive information can be pushed from the inside out by testing the effectiveness of data leakage prevention (DLP) systems, proxies and security monitoring.

 IT security testing at RSM is a managed process, where a real-live person—your own dedicated client service coordinator (CSC)—is assigned to your organization.
 Your CSC is responsible for:

-- Working with you to create a project plan, define the scope and goals of the testing.
+- Working with you to create a project plan that defines the scope and goals of the testing.

 - Tracking major milestones and performance expectations.

 - Delivering meaningful reports that eliminate useless results and false positives.
 Our reports are concise and accurate, based on manual tools and cross-validation checks and take into account far more than sets of individual technical findings.